 What We Do

-The Legislature created the Washington Student Achievement Council (WSAC) is a nine-member council supported by a cabinet-level state agency.
-By statute, the Council provides strategic planning, oversight, advocacy, and programs to support increased student success and higher levels of educational attainment in Washington.
+The Washington Student Achievement Council (WSAC) is a nine-member council supported by a cabinet-level state agency.
+By statute, the Council provides strategic planning, oversight, advocacy, and program administration to support increased student success and higher levels of educational attainment in Washington.

 Strategic planning, oversight, and advocacy:

 - Connect and align the work of educational programs, schools, and institutions to support student transitions from secondary and postsecondary education to the workforce.

 - Facilitate analysis and research to increase educational attainment and system development.